wknapik/lastcwd/README.md

 multiplexer, to figure out the active window/pane and search for their foreground descendant.
 Tmux does provide a way to do it, while screen does not.

-## Terminals executing non-shells
+## Terminals executing non-shells spawning tmux
-When launching a terminal with a non-shell executable, that eventually spawns a shell, or a terminal multiplexer, that last call should be `exec`ed.
+When launching a terminal with a custom executable/script, that eventually spawns tmux, that last call to tmux should be `exec`ed.
 Otherwise the shell is needlessly left in the process tree and produces a false positive.

 This could be fixed in lastcwd, but the effort/added complexity don't seem to be worth it.